 How the Jade Rabbit got to the moon

-The monkey, the fox and the rabbit were sympathetic to the old beggar’s plight and went into the forest to search for food.
+The animals were sympathetic to the old beggar’s plight and went into the forest to search for food.
 The monkey returned laden with fruits he had gathered from up in the trees.
 The fox returned with some fish he had caught in a nearby stream.

 Despite searching throughout the forest, the rabbit could not find any food for the old man from the woodland floor.
 When he returned much later, and saw the beggar sat next to the fire eating the fruits and the fish, the rabbit felt sad that he had been unable to find him any food.
 Realising that he could sacrifice himself so that the man could eat, the rabbit threw himself into the fire in an ultimate act of selflessness.

-But at that instant the beggar turned back into the Jade emperor and stopped the rabbit from being burned.
-Having found the most noble of creatures to take on the role of creating the elixirs, the Jade Emperor carried him up to the moon, where he learned to make divine medicines and be kept safe from humans wishing to steal the elixir of life.
+But at that instant the beggar turned back into the Jade Emperor and stopped the rabbit from being burned.
+Having found the most noble of creatures to take on the role of creating the elixirs, the Jade Emperor carried him up to the moon, where he learned to make divine medicines and he could be kept safe from humans wishing to steal the elixir of life.

 The rabbit worked hard and learned to create the divine medicines, eventually mastering the skills required to pound the right ingredients together to create the elixir of life.
-The Jade Emperor was so delighted with the rabbit that he made the rabbit’s fur a dazzling white.
-The heavenly glow from the rabbit’s smooth and bright fur was so bright and beautiful, that it looked like precious jade, which is why the other heavenly beings came to call him the Jade Rabbit.
+The Jade Emperor was so delighted with the rabbit that he made the his fur a dazzling white.
+The heavenly glow from the rabbit’s smooth, soft fur was so bright and beautiful, that it looked like precious jade, which is why the other heavenly beings came to call him the Jade Rabbit.